EllenHalv/budget-tracker/README.md

 ## Description
 This app allows the user to set a budget, add expenses and keep track of their budget.

+- Uses an H2 database for development and a MySQL database for production.

 ## This is a WIP (Work in Progress) :rocket:
 TODO for this project:
 - [x] CRUD: